AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 ### Fastly-Module-Enabled is not present

-If you don’t receive a “yes” for the Fastly-Module-Enabled in the response headers, you need to verify the Fasty module is installed and selected.
+If you don't receive a "yes" for the Fastly-Module-Enabled in the response headers, you need to verify the Fasty module is installed and selected.

 To verify Fastly is enabled in Staging and Production, check the configuration in the Commerce Admin for each environment: